 AARP is working nationwide to make communities more livable for people of all ages – this includes ensuring communities are healthy, equitable and safe.
-As part of our efforts, AARP California is launching a Climate Chat series that aims to provide educational information and resources on climate and health.
+As part of our efforts, AARP California launched a Climate Chats series that aims to provide educational information and resources on climate change and its impact on older adults’ health, wealth, and self.
 We invite you to learn more below!

-Climate Chat #1 – A Conversation on Air Quality & Protecting Your Health: June 3rd @ Noon PT
+Climate Chats #1 – A Conversation on Air Quality & Protecting Your Health: June 3rd

 How Climate Change Impacts Older Americans’ Daily Lives

 Learn about the impact of extreme weather events and a changing environment on the finances, health, housing and daily activities of older adults HERE.

 A Conversation on Preparing for Any Emergency

 Fires, Floods, Draughts.
 With the increased severity of storms and extreme weather, it’s more important than ever to be prepared.
 Hear from Aaron Levy, the Director of FEMA’s Individual and Community Preparedness Division, joined by AARP OK State Director Sean Voskuhl as they answer questions and offer tips on disaster safety.
 Learn more and view the conversation HERE.